 Are you looking to try traditional Japanese sake?
-Like any good wine, beer or other drink, you want to make sure the sake you drink comes from the best source — especially if it's your first time trying it.
+Like any good wine, beer or other alcoholic drinks, you want to make sure the sake you drink comes from the best source — especially if it's your first time trying it.

 When you want the highest quality of domestically brewed sake or Japanese sake for your dinner pairing, special occasion or personal taste development, trust Takara Sake USA.

 Sake is made of polished rice, pure water, starch-converting enzymes called koji and yeast.
 Sake (or seishu) is the American term for "nihonshu," or Japanese rice wine, and it is an essential part of Japanese lifestyle and culture.
-Today, with its versatile taste profile, sake is recognized worldwide, and it can be paired with many different types of cuisines.
+Today, with its versatile taste profile, sake is recognized worldwide, and it can be paired with many different types of cuisines as a unique alcoholic beverage.

 Although sake is brewed with grain — like beer — its flavor is more similar to wine.
 Unlike other alcohols, however, sake tastes best when it's fresh.
 Sake is aged before it's bottled, and it’s at its best if it is consumed within one year when unopened, or within a week once opened.